MayaAmelieSeale/MBES_Code/README.md

 **mapmapker(df)**: This function plots each geocoded address on a global, interactive map

 **graphmap(df)**: This function creates a network with each node representing a geocodable address, and each edge representing consecutive addresses for a participant.
 This network is on top of an interactive, global folium map.
-This vizualizes the movement of participants during chilhood.
+This vizualizes the movement of participants during life.

 **searchgraphmap(df, subset)**: This function takes an argument subset of datatype list that contains a list of study IDs.
 This is used to generate a subset of df with only the ID's in the given subset.
 This subset is then graphed in the same way as graphmap.